Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Having high blood pressure

-Imaging studies of your liver may show fat deposits, but the only way to diagnose fatty liver disease is with a liver biopsy.
+The diagnosis is often made without invasive testing.
+Imaging studies of your liver with ultrasound, CT scan, or MRI may show fat deposits, and in situations where the diagnosis is not certain, a liver biopsy may be done.
 A liver biopsy involves putting a long needle through your skin into your liver.
 The needle removes a small piece of liver tissue that can be looked at under a microscope.
-Here’s how your health care provider makes the diagnosis:
+Here’s how your healthcare provider makes the diagnosis:

 If you have fat but no inflammation or tissue damage, the diagnosis is NAFLD.